ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 To position a text overlay, place your cursor in the middle of the overlay and drag.
 If you’d like to adjust the overlay’s size, hover your cursor in the bottom right-hand corner of the overlay, and look for it to change to arrows.
 Drag to adjust the size.
 You may also use your trackpad’s pinch-to-zoom gesture, or your mouse’s scroll gesture to resize any overlay.

 If you’d like to change the text or visual style of the overlay, place your cursor over the overlay.
 Two icons will appear on its left.
-The {% inlineicon pencil 30 %} brings back the Text Editing Sheet for adjustments.
+The {% inlineicon pencil 20 %} pencil icon brings back the Text Editing Sheet for adjustments.
 A double-click on the Overlay will also bring back the Text Editing Sheet.

 If you would like to hide the Text Overlay from the screen, place your cursor over the overlay.
 Two icons will appear on its left.
-The {% inlineicon x 30 %} hides the text overlay.
-You can bring the Text Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %} next to the name of the Text Overlay in the Overlays Window, or selecting it from the Overlays Menu at the top of your display.
+The {% inlineicon x 20 %} X icon hides the text overlay.
+You can bring the Text Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %} eye icon next to the name of the Text Overlay in the Overlays Window, or selecting it from the Overlays Menu at the top of your display.

 To resize an overlay after creating it, place your cursor over the right edge of the overlay.
 When the cursor switched to a double arrow, drag to resize.